-I have been admitted to an engineering program, but not in the College of Engineering; am I eligible for a scholarship?
+I have been admitted to an engineering program, but not in The Grainger College of Engineering; am I eligible for a scholarship?

 Yes!
-The college has a few funds to allocate to any engineering major (and includes Chemical and Biomolecular Engineering and Agricultural and Biological Engineering).
+The college has a few funds to allocate to any engineering major (and includes Agricultural and Biological Engineering and Chemical and Biomolecular Engineering ).

 What about need-based scholarships?

 Families are greatly encouraged to fill out the FAFSA as early as possible so that they can be considered for all financial packages they qualify for.
 The number of financial packages may vary each year, depending on funds.

 How am I notified if I receive a scholarship?

 You will be notified via email if you received a scholarship from The Grainger College of Engineering and/or department.
 Additionally, you may be notified of scholarships by letter from our Office of Financial Student Aid.